andrewthauer/dotfiles/README.md

 ## Directories

-- OS specific packages are prefixed with `@`.
-- Local system configs & secrets should be added to the `@local` directory and never committed.
-- These are currently special folders:
-  - `bin` - General purpose scripts which are added to the path
+- `bin` - General purpose scripts which are added to the path.
+- `etc` - Common shell configurations.
 - `lib` - Core utilities used throughout.
-Must be sourced up front
+Must be sourced up front.
+- `local` - Local system configs & secrets that should never be committed.
+- `opt` - Optional packages that can be stowed.
+- `stow` - Contains base stow config (must be stowed first).
+- `system` - OS specific package settings.
-  - `test` - Used to run some basic tests
+- `test` - Used to run some basic tests.

+_NOTE: Directories starting with an `_underscore` will be ignored by stow._

 ### Local Customization

-The `@local` directory (git ignored) can be used to customize the dotfiles for a particular environment.
+The `local` directory (git ignored) can be used to customize the dotfiles for a particular environment.
 It is also a good place to store an secret information you don't want to commit to source control.

-_NOTE: Make sure you create a `@local/.stow-local-ignore` file to avoid symlinking unwanted paths._

 ## Testing